fish30008/LFA_Artiom_Bozadji/README.md

 aSaSaSfRf
 bDcDcDdRbRf
 bDd)
-### with string_verification we check if the transition matches the current character and after upday current
+### with string_verification we check if the transition matches the current character and after updait current, and check again.